Sandra (1965 film): Title

+Production

 The movie was shot on location in Volterra, a Tuscan town fifty miles southwest of Florence.
 Casa Inghrami and the Palazzo Viti were both used as settings for the family mansion there.

 It was initially reported that the principal actors would voice their own parts in the English-language version of the film.
 Ultimately though they were dubbed by others.

-This is the third of four films Claudia Cardinale made with Visconti, after Rocco and His Brothers (1960) and The Leopard (1963), followed by Gruppo di famiglia in un interno (1974).
+This is the third of four films Claudia Cardinale made with Visconti, after Rocco and His Brothers (1960) and The Leopard (1963), followed by Conversation Piece (1974).

 Awards

 The film won the Golden Lion at the Venice Film Festival.